yotammanor/kikar-hamedina/README.md

 To Set up DB run the following:

 1. ``python manage.py syncdb`` - You should get a message that says 'core' tables not being synced.
-2. ``python manage.py migrate core`` - This will create core tables in the db, using south migrations.
+2. ``python manage.py migrate`` - This will create necessery tables in the db, using south migrations.

 To insert initial data into the db, do as follows: